 Obviously Not Safe At All

-“Clearly, there is nothing safe about any of this,” said Marv Halbertson, NARB Communications Director, referring to the fires that have burned well over 100,000 acres and destroyed many homes and businesses.
+“Clearly, there is nothing safe about any of this,” said Marv Halbertson, NARB Communications Director, referring to the fires that have burned over 200,000 acres and destroyed many homes and businesses.
 “I mean, this is terrible what’s going on.
-Bel-Air is on fire for Christ’s sake.”
+Santa Barbara is on fire for Christ’s sake.”